-- 6. NWCCD also utilizes online educational programs for conduct sanctions - 1) EverFi Campus Clarity Think About it Alcohol (Conduct Sanction) Until June 2019 - 2) EverFi Campus Clarity Think About it Drugs (Conduct Sanction) Until June 2019 - 3) EverFi Campus Clarity Think About It Until May 2019 - 4) EverFi Foundry Sexual Assault Prevention Course - 5) EverFi Foundry Alcohol Awareness Course
+- 6. NWCCD also utilizes online educational programs for conduct sanctions - 1) Foundry AlcoholEDU (Conduct Sanction) - 2) Foundry Sexual Assault Prevention Course

 Community Resources

 All NWCCD students may receive alcohol and other drug education and referral services from the NWCCD Counseling Center (307-675-0122 (SC) or 307-681-6082 (GC)).
 Also, students may seek services in the community at the following locations: